salmjak/PixelCenter/README.md

 - /pixelcenter list to list all node coordinates.

-- /pixelcenter tp to teleport to the nearest node (euclidean distance).
+- /pixelcenter tp to teleport to the set node or the default node.

 - /pixelcenter set to set your respawn point to the nearest node (within range set in .conf).